Van Life Europe: 8 months & 12 countries in a campervan

 The honest reality of van life:

-4. Social life requires effort: You lose old friends, but you find new ones in the community.
+4. Social life requires effort: You lose old friends, you find new ones in the community.
 It takes energy.

 Van-life legalities: residency, taxes, insurance

-Taxes as a van lifer: If you spend 183+ days per year outside of Germany, tax liability can be shifted to the host country (Article 4 of the OECD Model Tax Convention).
+If you spend 183+ days per year outside of Germany, tax liability can be shifted to the host country (Article 4 of the OECD Model Tax Convention).
 In practice, however, it usually remains in Germany – simpler, no legal gray area.

 Health insurance: